project-meucci/thimm.github.io/docs/Agtech - So What?/From-the-vault-mark-ferguson-on-science-sheep-and-the-tech-enabled-future-of-genetics.md

 ---
-title: FROM THE VAULT: Mark Ferguson on science, sheep, and the tech-enabled future of genetics
+title: From The Vault Mark Ferguson On Science Sheep And The Tech Enabled Future Of Genetics
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-12-22)